 .
 This is a bundle

-which includes NotEye and several modern games which work with NotEye (DoomRL, Brogue,
+which includes NotEye and several modern games which work with NotEye (DoomRL, old Brogue,

 Frozen Depths, Hydra Slayer, ChessRogue, Unstoppable, Toby the Trapper, Gruesome,